Near Term Gold Producer in Mongolia

 He was formerly the founder and Executive Chairman of the Mongolian coal company, Hunnu Coal Limited.
 Hunnu Coal was IPO of the year for all sectors on the ASX in 2010, and its sale for approximately A$500 million in 2011 to Banpu PCL was recognized as the Mines and Money 2012 Deal of the Year.
 Wood has founded and been involved in many other resource companies and investments over the years.
 He has extensive experience and many key relationships in Mongolia and was recently awarded the Order of the Polar Star, the highest state honor that can be awarded to a non-citizen of Mongolia.
 He has an Honours Degree in Geology from the University of New South Wales and a Graduate Certificate in Mineral Economics from the Western Australian School of Mines.

-Bataa Tumur-Ochir — Director and VP Mongolia
+Bataa Tumur-Ochir — President and CEO

 Bataa Tumur-Ochir is responsible for new business acquisitions, development, government and community relations and the daily operations in Mongolia.
 He has strong relationships with all levels of government in Mongolia and was recently appointed independent advisor to the Ministry of Mining and Heavy Industry responsible for foreign investment and promotion.